 Egg donors in our program must be between 21-29 years of age.
 The reproductive endocrinologists and clinics that we work with set the standards.
 We do, however, accept previous egg donors up to the age of 31.
 Please email us for instructions on how to apply if you are a previous egg donor over the age of 29.

 I am adopted.
 Can I still be a donor?

 Yes, if you know your biological families health history.
 Unfortunately, if your adoption was closed you may not be able to provide us with all of the necessary medical information.

 I am on birth control, can I still be an Egg Donor?

 Yes, but it depends on the form of birth control you are using.
-Acceptable forms of birth control include birth control pills, the nuva ring, the patch, and non-copper IUDs.
-If you have an IUD, you are eligible to apply under the condition that you have it removed upon matching with IPs.
+Acceptable forms of birth control include birth control pills, the nuva ring, the patch, any IUD, non-copper or copper.
+Hormonal (non-copper) IUDs will have to be removed if matched before cycling.

 If you are currently using Implanon or Depo-Provera for birth control you will need to switch to one of the acceptable forms listed above and have at least three menstrual cycles before applying to become a donor.